Azure/azure-sphere-samples/Samples/WifiSetupAndDeviceControlViaBle/README.md

 1. Turn off the power on the nRF52 board and then turn the power on.
 Check that the JLINK drive appears in Windows Explorer.
 LED 5 should be lit (no longer blinking).

 If these steps don't resolve the problem, contact Nordic for more help.

-## Troubleshooting the Azure Sphere app

-If an error similar to the following appears in the Visual Studio Build output when you build the Azure Sphere app, you probably have an outdated version of the Azure Sphere SDK:

-   `mt3620_rdb.h:9:10: fatal error: soc/mt3620_i2cs.h: No such file or directory`

 ## License
 For license details, see LICENSE.txt in each directory.